NQMVD/tarium/README.md

 - [x] remove old code that moves all files to .old
 - [x] fix jar check in upgrade?!

-- [ ] add logging for when filters couldnt match anything, or generally more logging...
-    - [x] take custom logging i made from needs
-    - [x] add more logging when filtering when adding
-    - [x] add logging for all file io ops...

 - [x] fix 7z? download fails for TommySoucy/MoreCheckmarks
     - [x] Add 7z extraction (e.g. sevenz-rust)